UMM-CSci/senior-seminar/_resources/seniorsemresources.md

 [Meet Science: What is "peer review"?](http://boingboing.net/2011/04/22/meet-science-what-is.html)is a nice piece on what peer review is (and isn't).

-## Sample annotated bibliography
+## Annotated bibliography

-You can keep your annotated bibliography in a notebook or a text file on your computer, or you can use things like web-based bookmarking tools.
+You can keep your annotated bibliography in a Google document or a text file.
+Include the paper's author(s), title, the conference or journal where it was published, a link to the full text if you have it, a short note on how it is relevant to your topic and whether you plan to use it as a primary, supplementary, or a background source.
-[This example shows](http://del.icio.us/bvisto) how a student used a bookmarking site to store and annotate his bibliography entries.

 ## Writing